Continued from: Day 2

 |The spellbinding view from my window this morning.
 Fog is capitalized throughout this post out of respect for a worthy adversary.|

 Fog and I have a complicated relationship.
-I love the bewitching bastard and the spell it casts over the landscape.
+I love the bewitching bastard and the spell it can cast over the world.
 Fog can turn a mundane scene into something magical, but its moodiness sometimes turns malicious.
-Fog has been known to show up, like a stalker, when I’m spending time with other friends and specifically did not invite it.
+Fog has been known to show up when I’m spending time with other friends (you know...the sun, sky, and various other things that are more fun when visible) and specifically did not invite it.
 Fog sometimes meddles in my life, blocking trailside views of picturesque cliffs, and sadistically snatching away majestic vistas at the end of cold, wet, grueling hikes up mountains, leaving me soggy and disappointed.
 I was not expecting to see Fog today, but I suppose I should’ve been more vigilant on my way here...maybe doubled back a few times before crossing the Mackinac Bridge to make it look like I was going to Sleeping Bear Dunes.
 Maybe checked behind the seaplane a few times to make sure I wasn’t being followed by any suspicious-looking clouds.
 This was exactly the type of opportunity Fog would be waiting for.

 I sat down and thought about the day.
 I had paid $58 for the water taxi, which runs rain or shine, unless the conditions on the water are unsafe.
 It had stopped raining, but it was very dreary outside, with a chance the rain might return.
 Regardless, the brush out on the trail was going to be soaking wet after being rained on all night.
 Hiking in the rain is a reality of backpacking; you have to get from one place to the next despite the weather, so you have to just suck it up.
 But did I really want to spend the day hiking in those conditions on purpose, when I didn’t have to?
 I was on vacation after all, and as a grown-up, I could do whatever I wanted.